Infographic guide showing how to match your home purchase to your budget, with tips for Kingston Ontario home buyers

 Look for long-term value.

 It is easy to become excited by finishes and décor, but long-term value comes from strong fundamentals.
-Neighbourhoods with steady demand, layouts that suit different stages of life, and properties with room for improvement all provide better support over time.
-Homes located near schools, parks, transit, and essential services tend to hold their value more consistently than those without these features.
+Neighbourhoods with steady demand, layouts that suit different stages of life, and properties with room for improvement all provide better support.
+Homes near schools, parks, transit, and essential services hold their value more consistently than those without these features.

 Infographic showing how steady savings over time increase a home buyer's budget potential in Canada- Bill Stevenson,Century 21 Lanthorn